Gauhati University

-Gauhati University, also known as GU, is a collegiate public state university located in Guwahati, Assam, India.
-It was established on 26 January 1948 under the provisions of an Act enacted by the Assam Legislative Assembly.
-It is the oldest university in Northeast India.
+Gauhati University also known as GU, is a collegiate public state university located in Guwahati, Assam, India.
+It was established on 26 January 1948 under the provisions of an Act enacted by the Assam Legislative Assembly and is the oldest university in Northeast India.
+It is accredited with a grade of 'A+' by the National Assessment and Accreditation Council in its 4th cycle of accreditation on 5 July 2024.

-It is accredited grade "A" by National Assessment and Accreditation Council.
 Starting with 18 affiliated colleges and 8 Post Graduate Departments in 1948, Gauhati University, today, has 39 Post Graduate Departments, besides IDOL (Institute of Distance and Open Learning), a constituent Law and Engineering College.
-It has 341 affiliated colleges offering undergraduate and post graduate courses in the faculties of Arts, Science, Commerce, Law, Medicine, Engineering and Technology.
-Gauhati University is a member of the Association of Indian Universities and the Association of Commonwealth Universities.
+It has 341 affiliated colleges offering undergraduate and post graduate courses in the faculties of Arts, Science, Commerce, Law, Engineering and Technology.
+Gauhati University is a member of the Association of Indian Universities and the Association of Commonwealth Universities respectively.